All Episodes

 It is written by Ron Weddington.

-Ron Weddington, who served as co-counsel along with his better half Sarah Wettdington in successfully arguing Roe versus Wade.
+Ron Weddington, who served as co-counsel along with his better half, Sarah Weddington, in successfully arguing Roe versus Wade.

-The cover letter dated January 6, 1992, but the year seems to be in error since the addressee Betsy Wright is identified as working for the transition team, Clinton transition team, in it.
+The cover letter dated January 6, 1992, but the year seems to be in error since the addressee, Betsy Wright, is identified as working for the transition team, Clinton transition team.

-Weddington tells Betsy Wright of the four-page missive to the president to be that follows that I am going to try to get it published.
+In it, Weddington tells Betsy Wright of the four-page missive to the president-to-be that follows that I am going to try to get it published.

-Would you like to hear some excerpts from this letter that Ron Weddington, co-counsel on Roe v.
+Would you like to hear some excerpts from this letter that Ron Weddington, co-counsel on Roe versus Wade, wrote to then President-elect Bill Clinton?

 You want to hear it?